HOW TO MAKE MONEY OWNING PHOENIX INVESTMENT PROPERTY AFTER THE REAL ESTATE RECOVERY?

 Before the real estate crash officially began in Arizona in 2006 with prices peaking and short sales and foreclosures becoming commonplace, real estate would NOT generate sufficient income to cover monthly costs and the investor had to contribute $200 - $300 per month to make up for the shortfall in revenue to pay expenses from other sources of investor money.

-This could easily be justified because appreciation of the home’s value was going up 10 times more than the money needed monthly to cover the shortfall of Phoenix rental income until the property was sold.
+This could easily be justified because the appreciation of the home’s value was going up 10 times more than the money needed monthly to cover the shortfall of Phoenix rental income until the property was sold.
 While it would have been preferred to have the rental property income pay all costs, the return on the extra money paid to cover income shortfall provided a better return than the bank would pay the investor to park his money there.

 RETURN MEASURED BY CASH ON CASH VERSUS APPRECIATION:

-After the collapse of our bond, stock and housing markets, investors believed real estate would never be able to produce positive equity/appreciation, as it had been doing for decades.
+After the collapse of our bond, stock, and housing markets, investors believed real estate would never be able to produce positive equity/appreciation, as it had been doing for decades.
 Instead, investors evaluated the quality of the investment property based on its cash on cash return, requiring their Phoenix real estate investment to generate more income than their total monthly real estate expenses PLUS a monthly cash return as monthly payback.

 CURRENT STATE OF PHOENIX RESIDENTIAL INVESTMENT PROPERTY: